purescript/purescript-arrays/docs/Data/Array.md

 ```

 Remove the duplicates from an array, where element equality is determined
 by the specified equivalence relation, creating a new array.
+The first
+occurence of an element is always the one that is kept.

 #### `union`